quack/quack/ANOTHER_TODO.md

 [x] Return type for WhenExpr
 [x] Return type for WhereExpr

+## Must for 0.1.0:

+[ ] Implement "atom" literal type
-[ ] Type checking must display the stack of comparisons when find wrong types [ ] Implement a "type getter" for statement blocks, where we can get the return path in all paths [ ] Add name property for function type for better error messages [x] Inject self variable for let statement on value, allowing  let x :: number :- x [ ] Support for algebraic data types and type constructors [ ] Implement runtime pattern matching (Haskell like) [ ] Implement type merging via intersection (&)
+[ ] Implement a "type getter" for statement blocks, where we can get the return path in all paths [x] Inject self variable for let statement on value, allowing  let x :: number :- x [ ] Implement type merging via intersection (&)
 [ ] Implement ad-hoc polymorphism

-[ ] Implement parametric polymophism
+## Future work

+[ ] Implement runtime pattern matching (Haskell like) [ ] Type checking must display the stack of comparisons when find wrong types [ ] Add name property for function type for better error messages [ ] Support for algebraic data types and type constructors [ ] Implement parametric polymophism